 Kate CHERNAVINATop 8 Chinese KOL in Cosmetics in 2018

-Kate CHERNAVINATop 9 Chinese KOL in the Travel Industry in 2018
+Kate CHERNAVINA10 Chinese KOL and Influencers in Travel Industry in 2019 you must know

 The blurred lines between work, play, socializing and doing business have brought significant changes to the daily lives of Westerners.
 However these changes have been even more starkly felt among China’s digitally connected demographic.
 For the first time in history, Chinese language users now outnumber English language users online and China is now the biggest smartphone market in the world.
 Chinese consumers are the most digital in the world and the impact this has had on traditional marketing methods has been immense.
 HI-COM took a look at how KOLs are leading the charge on China’s rapidly evolving world of social commerce.